near/docs/docs/tools/kurtosis-localnet.md

 ---
-id: running-localnet-with-kurtosis
+id: kurtosis-localnet
-title: Running the NEAR Stack Locally with Kurtosis
+title: Local Development using a Kurtosis NEAR Module
-sidebar_label: Running the NEAR Stack Locally with Kurtosis
+sidebar_label: Local Development
-description: Using Kurtosis to easily run NEAR's stack on your local machine.
+description: Using Kurtosis NEAR Module to develop locally
 ---

 > [Kurtosis](https://www.kurtosistech.com/) has created an easy way to spin up a local NEAR testing environment using a [Docker container](https://www.docker.com/).